FuZhiyu/memory-database/README.md

 **A personal communication indexer and search system with MCP (Model Context Protocol) integration**

+It's a vibe-coded project for personal use.
+Many features can be buggy.

 Memory Database unifies your communication history across email, iMessage, and contacts into a searchable, people-centric database.
 It provides an MCP server that enables AI assistants like Claude to search your communications, find contacts, and access your photo library.

 ## Features